 This application showcases additive manufactured industry-grade composite material for orthopedic devices.
 It uses continuous carbon fiber and PEKK as a material optimization compared to current similar products available on the market.

 Traditionally, medical products are being produced by machining the final geometry out of a metal alloy or composite material block.
-Carbon composites, however, have outstanding properties for medical applications, both for instruments and implants.
+Carbon composites have outstanding properties for medical applications, both for instruments and implants.
 While generally being more costly in purchasing, they are increasingly competitive when considering the total cost-of-care.

-The aiming arms are guiding aids used to align the surgical tools with the bone plate’s holes during an operation.
-Throughout their service life, they receive relatively low mechanical loads but undergo multiple sterilisation cycles.
+The aiming arms are guiding aids used to align the surgical tools with the bone plate’s holes during surgery.
+Throughout their service life, they receive relatively low mechanical loads but undergo many sterilisation cycles.

-Medical parts such as surgical guides are required to demonstrate excellent dimensional accuracy and stability overtime against wear, moisture intake, hydrolysis and thermal cycling.
-Additionally, X-ray translucency is also crucial, as it enables the in-situ verification of the correct position of the whole fixation system.
+Medical parts such as surgical guides must demonstrate excellent dimensional accuracy and stability overtime against wear, moisture intake, hydrolysis and thermal cycling.
+Additionally, X-ray translucency is crucial, as it enables the in-situ verification of the correct position of the whole fixation system.

 For surgical orthopedic instruments - and in medtech in general - carbon composites can be a game changer.
 Multiple hybrid layups with both carbon fiber/PEKK and neat PEKK filament can be designed and combined to a final laminated structure.
 This is to optimize the carbon fiber placement according to the specific requirements of the application.

-Our Red Series Additive Fusion Solution leverages the latest developments in automation technology, software and materials to make performance parts easily accessible at affordable cost.
+9T Labs' AFT solution leverages the latest developments in automation technology, software and materials to make high-performance parts easily accessible at affordable cost.

-2.000 parts per annum with our Red Series Additive Fusion Solution
+2.000 parts per annum with our Red Series AFT solution

 You have a product in mind and want to work with us?
 Talk with our experts to find out how our solution can be of best use for you.